Alex Hassilev: The Limeliters

 The Limeliters had numerous reunion tours throughout the 1970s.
-Despite having only rehearsed for a short period of time, in 1973 their music was said by one critic to be "tighter than ever ... one supposed it's like tennis or riding a bike - as long as you don't try anything tricky, the basic skill stays with you."
-In the same article, Hassilev's intelligence was described as "vivacious and extremely energetic ... [and] ... the way he picks up his banjo - like putting a leash on a trained and trusted dog - makes you wonder how he's going to sustain interest in any but the money (and nostalgic) aspects of the tour."
+Despite having only rehearsed for a short period of time, in 1973 their music was said by one critic to be "tighter than ever ... one supposed it's like tennis or riding a bike - as long as you don't try anything tricky, the basic skill stays with you".
+In the same article, Hassilev's intelligence was described as "vivacious and extremely energetic ... [and] ... the way he picks up his banjo - like putting a leash on a trained and trusted dog - makes you wonder how he's going to sustain interest in any but the money (and nostalgic) aspects of the tour".
 Before a reunion concert scheduled for June 1973 at Tampa's McKay Auditorium in St. Peters, Hasseliv said he didn't recall playing there with the original group almost 10 years previously, noting that those times were "unsettling" for the group, but "now things have changed" and he was looking forward to the venue.
-He also explained how the group now had nine members and the show was called Glenn Yarbrough and the Limeliters Reunion, 1974, not that it was be nostalgic, but the band had been added to "back up Glenn's voice and to bring the show musically into the 20th century."
+He also explained how the group now had nine members and the show was called Glenn Yarbrough and the Limeliters Reunion, 1974, not that it was being nostalgic, but the band had been added to "back up Glenn's voice and to bring the show musically into the 20th century."
 Of the reunions, Hassilev commented in 1975 that the Limeliter's freshness resulted from "one of our main assets since we began - the energy we put out on stage ...
-I think this energy and the fact that we are all schooled musicians are the main incentives behind our reunion."
+I think this energy and the fact that we are all schooled musicians are the main incentives behind our reunion".

 After the end of the 1973 tour, Gottlieb in his role as a critic, reported in the San Francisco Examiner that Hassilev had been working with Mike Settle and Dave Guard.
-After seeing their show, Gottlieb concluded that "working with Dave and Mike has had a miraculously rejuvenatory effect on Alex ... his contribution to the work of this unit is evident - a secure sense of form - I mean, a spacing in their arrangements of the presentations of ideas which makes for the greatest possible clarity."
+After seeing their show, Gottlieb concluded that "working with Dave and Mike has had a miraculously rejuvenatory effect on Alex ... his contribution to the work of this unit is evident - a secure sense of form - I mean, a spacing in their arrangements of the presentations of ideas which makes for the greatest possible clarity".

 In the early 1980s, Hassilev and Gottlieb wanted to keep the Limeliters together on a more full-time basis and brought on tenor Red Grammer to replace Yarbrough.
-The Limeliters asked to perform at a series of Sunday night folk concerts known as Bound for Glory in 1985, an attempt according to Hassilev, "to start making contact with the folk and acoustic music community, which we've never had ... we kind of shot to stardom and were never part of that whole folk music scene, so we decided to go back to a more folky and socially relevant kind of show, playing folk clubs."
+The Limeliters asked to perform at a series of Sunday night folk concerts known as Bound for Glory in 1985, an attempt according to Hassilev, "to start making contact with the folk and acoustic music community, which we've never had ... we kind of shot to stardom and were never part of that whole folk music scene, so we decided to go back to a more folky and socially relevant kind of show, playing folk clubs".